GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab5-solution/README.md

 You will be further introduced with this application in a later lesson in greater detail.
 A new Payment is created every second.

-4.1 Run the BillBuddyPaymentFeeder using Eclipse:
+4.1 Run the BillBuddyPaymentFeeder using Intellij:
-Use the same instructions as used for the BillBuddyAcountFeeder.
+Use the same instructions as used for the BillBuddyAccountFeeder.

 4.2 Validate Payments were written to the space using gs-ui.
 You may choose to view Payment Objects using the Query operation of gs-ui.